richardkentng/todo-list/readme.md

 # Ideas:

+- hide move-todo btn if there is only one todo
+- when move-todo btn is clicked show alert: You can click-and-drag this before or after other todos.
 - add sort-by dropdown. options: (oldest first, newest first, custom)
 - edit text content of todo
 - display how long ago todo item was created